yandex-cloud/docs/en/data-streams/concepts/glossary.md

 ### Message body {#message-body}

-The message body is a set of bytes. {{ yds-name }} doesn't interpret the message body in any way.
+The body of a message is a set of bytes. {{ yds-name }} does not interpret the message body in any way.

 ### Message sequence number {#sequence-number}